Table of contents

 Now that you know why time tracking matters, let us dive into various ways to track time.

 The good old pen and paper.
 It lacks the ability to run reports and import them into other (e.g. invoicing) solutions.
 Plus what to do when notes get lost?
 And last but not least, summing up the total amount of hours sounds like a lot of work.
 Digital note-taking or software such as Excel might solve some of those limitations.
 But for most professionals, it is likely not the best solution.

 Invoicing or HR portals

 Your company might have a portal that you need to use to submit your hours.
 This portal serves (administrative) departments to do their job as described earlier.
-But it does not help you tracking your time.
+But it does not help you track your time.
 You are likely requested to submit your hours once a week, typically on a Friday or Monday.
 But it is hard to remember exactly what you have been doing and for how long.
 As a result, your submitted hours are inaccurate.
 This has negative consequences for invoicing, budgeting, and more.

 Time tracking software

-Many digital tools, apps and services exist making time tracking easier.
+Many digital tools, apps, and services exist making time tracking easier.
 Some of them focus on time tracking specifically while others include it as part of a larger suite.
 Some of them are focussing on specific audiences (e.g. self-employed professionals).
 And some of them are available for multiple platforms.
 But the way how time is being tracked is typically the same.
 They either follow a manual or automatic method, both having advantages and disadvantages.
 And then there is a third method, that combines the advantages of both.

 Manual time tracking